1. Ada

 Is there a test that tells the variant?

 Multiple tests can detect the COVID-19 virus, but not all can differentiate between the variants.
 To accurately determine the variant of COVID-19, you must undergo a laboratory test that identifies the virus's genetic sequence.
 This is usually a PCR or sequencing test and requires a sample of respiratory material from a nasal or throat swab.
 The sample is sent to a laboratory, where technicians conduct the necessary tests to identify the virus’s genetic sequence and determine the specific variant of COVID-19 present.
-These tests can provide valuable information for public health officials to monitor the spread of different variants.
+These variant differentiation tests are not routinely done.
+Instead, they only provide valuable information for public health officials to monitor the spread of different variants.

 What groups are at risk with the new COVID-19 variants?

-The best thing people can do to protect themselves against new variants is to be vaccinated and boosted.
-In particular, those who are at high risk, as well as those who have not had a booster shot or a COVID-19 infection in the last 4 to 6 months, should make a plan to get a shot.
+The best way to protect against new variants is to be vaccinated and boosted.
+Those who are at high risk and those who have not had a booster shot or a COVID-19 infection in the last 4 to 6 months should make a plan to get a shot.

 How might symptoms change in the future?

 As COVID-19 continues to mutate, the symptoms may change in the future.
-For example, when Omicron emerged, patients reported eye symptoms, such as conjunctivitis and red and burning eyes.
-This symptom was not often seen in prior strains of the virus.
+For example, when Omicron emerged, patients reported eye symptoms such as conjunctivitis and red and burning eyes, which were not often seen in prior strains of the virus.

-COVID-19 remains a global health concern in 2023, with the XBB.1.5 variant remaining the dominant strain.
-The symptoms of the XBB.1.5 variant are similar to previous strains.
-High-risk groups for COVID-19 stay the same as in last years, and it's essential to continue to take preventative measures, such as vaccinations and mask-wearing when in large crowds.
+COVID-19 continues to be a global health concern in 2025, with XEC as the dominant variant.
+The symptoms of XEC and other circulating variants, like JN.1, remain similar to past Omicron strains, mostly affecting the upper respiratory tract.
+High-risk groups for COVID-19 remain the same as last year, and it's essential to continue taking preventative measures, such as vaccinations and mask-wearing when in large crowds.

 A: The bivalent booster can train your immune system to identify both the initial 2020 virus strain and the new BA.5 Omicron variant.
 While the effectiveness of the antibodies from the bivalent shot against the XBB.1.5 variant is yet to be determined, the T cell immunity provided by the booster should still offer protection against severe illness in case of infection.